OmarFBasit/CPC_Code_Laravel/README.md

 ![This is an image](readme_image/2.png)

--These calculation data have been transferred to the home page.
+- These calculation data have been transferred to the home page.
 The following image shows the home page UI.

 ![This is an image](readme_image/3.png)

--And the result is the output page.
+- And the result is the output page.

 ![This is an image](readme_image/4.png)

-###And another example is given below.
+######And another example is given below.

 ![This is an image](readme_image/5.png)